GUOkekkk/CodeingTips/README.md

 ### [Keyshot in Linux](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-linux.pdf)
 The Linux and Windows is different, take care!

+### Server error
+Error: `error loading webview: error: could not register service worker: invalidstateerror: failed to register a serviceworker: the document is in an invalid state..`

+Solution: close all VScode window and run `killall code`
 ## Docker用法
 https://www.quanxiaoha.com/docker/docker-container.html
 ### A small example of the docker